Clarissa Rodio (Pupil Barrister) Guernica 37

 Previous experience

-Prior to commencing pupillage, Clarissa has developed experience in international criminal law, international human rights and extradition.
-She has been a member of the Defence team for Nasim Haradinaj before the Kosovo Specialist Chambers in The Hague, holding the position of Legal Associate.
+Prior to commencing pupillage in April 2022, Clarissa worked as a Junior Associate since January 2021.
+She has developed experience in international criminal law, international human rights and extradition.
+She was a member of the Defence team for Nasim Haradinaj before the Kosovo Specialist Chambers in The Hague, holding the position of Legal Associate.

-Clarissa collaborated with the team of barristers who have been assisting the Government of the Netherlands in obtaining justice and accountability for all the victims of torture in the Syrian Arab Republic.
-Further to this, Clarissa has been cooperating with members of Chambers in drafting submissions to the Metropolitan Police Counter Terrorism Unit (SO15) on crimes linked to Syria.
+Clarissa collaborated with the team of barristers who were assisting the Government of the Netherlands in obtaining justice and accountability for all the victims of torture in the Syrian Arab Republic.
+Further to this, Clarissa was cooperating with members of Chambers in drafting submissions to the Metropolitan Police Counter Terrorism Unit (SO15) on crimes linked to Syria.

 Throughout her time at Guernica 37 Chambers, Clarissa assisted in drafting legal memoranda, opinions and submissions on various international and human rights law issues involving, inter alia, Syria, Yemen, Russia, Romania, Montenegro, India.